 Weeks later, with the recall in full swing and old Note 7s being replaced by hundreds of thousands of new "safe" models, reports started to arise of the same exact failures happening with these replacement phones.
 With consumers quickly losing faith in the Note 7 name, carriers in early October voluntarily offered free returns and exchanges for all Note 7s, and eventually stopped selling the phone altogether.

-Should I keep using my Note 7?
+Can I keep using my Note 7?

 Samsung has an updated Note 7 recall page with information on how to contact various U.S. retailers for a refund or exchange.
 The company has done the same in Canada, asking customers to call 1-800-SAMSUNG to find the closest place to return their Note 7.
 And in the UK, carriers say that while they haven't taken direct action just yet, they are monitoring the situation and are in contact with Samsung.